The Changing Auto Museum

-NAAM Annual conference
+NAAM Annual Conference

 Last week I had the pleasure of attending the 2026 National Association of Automotive Museums [NAAM] Annual Conference and Awards Banquet at America’s Packard Museum in Dayton, Ohio.
 Given my research interests, I had originally planned to attend one day to attend a session on women in motorsports.
 However, as president of the Society of Automotive Historians, I was invited by the Packard director Rob Signom to attend the entire conference.
 It turned out to be a great experience as I sat in on many informative sessions, networked with folks from the transportation museum community, received some inspiration for my book manuscript, took part in field trips to a number of transportation-related museums and sites, as well as having the opportunity to spread the word about the SAH.